marykwild/pricetransparency/README.md

 | Trinity Health of New England      | Saint Francis Hospital and Medical Center, Johnson Memorial Hospital, Saint Mary's Hospital                                                                                                    | [https://www.trinityhealthofne.org/for-patients/billing-and-financial-resources/price-estimates-lists](https://www.trinityhealthofne.org/for-patients/billing-and-financial-resources/price-estimates-lists)                                   |

 Hospitals were required to disclose various prices as a part of the federal rule.
 For this analysis, we focused on prices attached <a href="https://www.cms.gov/Medicare/Fraud-and-Abuse/PhysicianSelfReferral">to CPT and HCPCS codes,</a> because this data had the greatest amount of overlap between hospitals and health systems in Connecticut, making some comparisons possible.

+The final data product, which you can explore for yourself in the /data repository, contains 1.5 million records.
+We are only including codes if they are shared by at least two hospitals, because our primary focus was on comparing rates.

+Descriptions of what these codes mean come from the American Medical Association.